 More information on accepted recycling materials, schedules and totes can be found at:

 - Furry Creek Curbside Collection Information and Schedule

 - Britannia Beach Curbside Collection Information and Schedule

-Note that PLASTIC BAGS & OVERWRAP can NO longer go in your Recycling Tote.
+Note that PLASTIC BAGS , OVERWRAP & GLASS are NOT ACCEPTED in your Recycling Tote.

 For a detailed list of what goes where download the District of Squamish Recycling Chart

 (Note: curbside organics collection coming soon to Furry Creek and Britannia Beach)

 The standard size of the recycling and garbage totes is 65 gallons Larger totes are available by contacting GFL (formerly Carney’s Waste Systems) at 604-892-5604 or firstname.lastname@example.org

 Upgrades to larger recycling totes (95 gallons) is paid for by the service; however, upgrades to larger garbage totes will be billed directly by GFL to the customer.
 Smaller totes (35 gallons) are also available to customers with limited storage space or those with minimal garbage and/or recycling collection requirements.